forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 ## Add Headings and Single Documents to Your Sidebar

 We also made a few other changes.
 Now, you can create custom headings in your content sections and add single files to your sidebar.
+Read more in the [docs](https://forestry.io/docs/settings/content-sections#type)

 ![](/uploads/2018/08/sidebar-headings-1.png)